Vice President for Finance and Administration

 3. Ability to Provide Service

-The committee ranks the interviewed applicants, and recommends the ranking on Schedule C of the Selection Evaluation Form (forms section).
-In the event of a tie, a majority vote of the committee prevails.
-Schedule C must be signed by all members of the committee.
-The committee shall not divulge its recommendation to anyone until after the recommendation has been approved by the University President.
+The Committee ranks the interviewed Applicants, and recommends the ranking on Schedule “C” of the Selection Evaluation Form (Forms section, page 3).
+In the event of a tie, a majority vote of the Committee prevails.
+Schedule “C” must be signed by all members of the Committee.
+The Committee shall not divulge its recommendation to anyone until after the recommendation has been approved by the University President or designee.

-The completed Selection Evaluation Forms (Schedule A, Schedule B and Schedule C) are filed in the University Facilities Office, together with any notes kept by committee members throughout the selection, correspondence related to the selection and the proposals of the applicant firms.
+The completed Selection Evaluation Forms (Schedule “A”, Schedule “B” and Schedule “C”) are filed electronically in the University Facilities Office, together with any notes kept by Committee members throughout the selection, correspondence related to the selection and the proposals of the Applicant firms.

-The University Facilities Office presents the committee's recommendation to the University President for action.
+The University Facilities Office presents the Committee’s recommendation to the University President or designee for action.

-The University notifies each interviewed firm of the President’s action.
-The notification will include the following: “We are required to include in this notice the following statement: ‘Failure to file a protest within the time prescribed in Chapter 120, Florida Statutes, shall constitute a waiver of proceedings under Chapter 120, Florida Statutes.'"
-The selection results are also posted on the FDC web site.
+The University notifies each interviewed firm of the President’s or designee’s action by posting the results on the FDC website.
+The posting will include the following: “We are required to include in this notice the following statement: ‘Failure to timely file a protest or failure to timely deliver the required bond or other security in accordance with the Board of Governors’ Regulations 18.002 and 18.003 shall constitute a waiver of protest proceedings.’”